g1157/Rust_learning/homework/asteroids_opencode/README.md

 ## Game Modes

 ### Survival Mode
-Work together to eliminate all asteroids across increasingly difficult waves.
+Work together (or solo) to eliminate all asteroids across increasingly difficult waves.
 Each destroyed asteroid splits into smaller fragments.
 Collect shield power-ups to protect against collisions.

 **Wave System:**
 - Clear all asteroids to trigger a 2-second victory pause
 - Next wave spawns with 2 additional asteroids
+- Vortex hazards appear and pull ships toward center
 - Game ends when all players are eliminated

 **Scoring:**